dyldonahue/dyldonahue/README.md

 ## I'm currently working on:

 🟦 [Equivariant Robotic Manipulation Benchmark](https://github.com/dyldonahue/mimicgen_benchmark)
-This is a project I'm working on with Northeastern's Helping Hands lab to develop a Reinforcement Learning benchmark that provides sample tasks with object poses utiliziing SO(3) space.
+This is a project I'm working on with Northeastern's Helping Hands lab to develop a reinforcement learning benchmark that provides sample tasks with object poses utiliziing SO(3) space.
 This is built upon Robosuite and MimicGen